geeksville/kstars-fork/kstars/data/tools/GaiaDR3-RunningNotes.md

 Most of the coordinates pointed to bona fide stars.
 Sometimes there were unresolved double stars seen on the DSS2.
 Sometimes there were two stars plotted in KStars binary files at the location.
 In any case, to fully understand what's going on, we'll need to process Gaia DR3.

+I initially did this analysis with AT-HYG v2.4, which the script would put in the `athyg` table.
+I modified the script to put v3.2 which is current as of Dec 2024 into a table `athg32` and re-did the analysis:

 Now for the match against AT-HYG.
 Firstly AT-HYG returns 981 rows with no `TYC` field, above 10.2 mag.
 This is not bad, so almost every star in AT-HYG has been identified with the Tychos.
 Now we check the cross-match against `tycho2tdsc_merge`,
 ```
 select COALESCE(tycho2tdsc_merge.ra, athyg.ra)/15.0 as rah, COALESCE(tycho2tdsc_merge.dec, athyg.dec) as decd, * from tycho2tdsc_merge